-Lynn University's five residence halls (Lynn, Trinity, de Hoernle, Freiburger and E. M. Lynn) provide living accommodations for more than half of the university's students.
+Lynn University's six residence halls (Lynn, Trinity, de Hoernle, Freiburger and E. M. Lynn, and Perper) provide living accommodations for more than half of the university's students.
 All room accessories (bedspreads, lamps, etc.) are provided by the student.
 Computer Internet access and cable television connections are provided.
 The Office of Housing and Residence Life assigns new students rooms and roommates.
-Returning students must choose their rooms and roommates before leaving campus for the summer.
-Through the cooperative efforts of all, a living environment rich with the joys of friendship and sharing adds a new dimension to the learning experience.
+Returning students must choose their rooms and roommates during select dates during the spring term.